The Picard group of the loop space of the Riemann sphere: Introduction

 \section{Introduction}

 Let $M$ be a finite dimensional complex manifold.
-We fix a smoothness class $C^k$, $k=1,2, \cdots, \infty$, or Sobolev $W^{k,p}$, $k=1,2, \cdots$, $1 \le p<\infty$, and consider the loop space $LM$ of all maps $S^1 \to M$ with the given regularity.
+We fix a smoothness class $C^k$, $k=1,2, \cdots, \infty$, or Sobolev $W^{k,p}$, $k=1,2, \cdots$, $1 \le p<\infty$, and consider the loop space $LM=L_k M$, or $L_{k, p} M$, of all maps $S^1 \to M$ with the given regularity.
 It is an infinite dimensional complex Banach/Fr\'echet manifold, see \cite{l2}.
-The goal of this paper is to study the Picard group $\pic$ of holomorphic line bundles on the loop space $L\bp_1$ of the Riemann sphere and its relation with the first Dolbeault cohomology group $\dg$.
+The goal of this paper is to study the Picard group $\pic$ of holomorphic line bundles on the loop space $L\bp_1$ of the Riemann sphere.

-Let $G$ denote the group $PGL(2,\bc)$ of holomorphic automorphisms of $\bp_1$.
-Its loop space $LG$ with pointwise group operation is again a complex Lie group and acts on $L\bp_1$ holomorphically; it also acts on $\pic$ and Dolbeault groups of $L\bp_1$.
-In \cite{mz}, Millson and Zombro raised the following question, which is a direct motivation to study holomorphic line bundles on $L\bp_1$: does there exist a $G$-equivariant embedding of $L\bp_1$ into a projectivized Banach/Fr\'echet space?
-In \cite{z}, the infinite dimensional subgroup of $\pic$ consisting of $LG$-fixed elements was explicitly constructed; furthermore, it was proved that the space of holomorphic sections of any line bundle in this subgroup is finite dimensional.
-In finite dimensions, the Picard group of a complex manifold is closely related to its first Dolbeault group; and $\dg$ was computed and its irreducible $G$-submodules were identified in \cite{lz}.
-The results of this paper bring a complete answer to Millson and Zombro's question.
+Let $G \simeq PGL(2,\bc)$ be the group of holomorphic automorphisms of $\bp_1$.
+Its loop space $LG$ with pointwise group operation is again a complex Lie group and acts on $L\bp_1$ holomorphically, thus also acts on $\pic$ and the Dolbeault groups of $L\bp_1$.
+In \cite{mz}, Millson and Zombro raised the following question, which is a direct motivation to study holomorphic line bundles on $L\bp_1$: does there exist a $G$-equivariant holomorphic embedding of $L\bp_1$ into a projectivized Banach/Fr\'echet space?
+In \cite{z}, the infinite dimensional subgroup of $\pic$ of $LG$-fixed elements was explicitly constructed; furthermore, it was proved that the space of holomorphic sections of any line bundle in this subgroup is finite dimensional.
+The Dolbeault group $\dg$ was computed and its irreducible $G$-submodules were identified in \cite{lz}.
+Based on previous works, this paper offers a complete answer to the question of Millson and Zombro.